confluentinc/demo-trust/demo.md

 7. Go back to terminal and run the exact same test w/ same configurations

-8. Notice how the average throughput is 0.5 MB/s instead of 0.7 MB/s, which shows cloud client quota has been established and limited the throughput
-20000 records sent, 65.612923 records/sec (0.50 MB/sec)
+8. Notice how the average throughput is 0.5 MB/s instead of 0.7 MB/s, which shows cloud client quota has been established and limited the throughput to 20000 records sent, 65.612923 records/sec (0.50 MB/sec)

 ## Audit Logs